 Date: This letter should be dated before CE62 when James the brother of Jesus was martyred.
 The content and destination of the letter describe an early church situation before church and synagogue had separated and the problem of the relationship between the Law and the Gentile believers was not envisaged.
 Although unlikely, this letter could be dated as early as CE40.

 The author switches freely between the following genres: wisdom literature, diatribe, exhortation and homily, and debate with an imaginary interlocutor.
-This choice to move quickly from topic to topic as well as genre to genre is deliberately intended to instill contrast and even restlessness into the flow of the argument, thereby forcing the reader to continually search for connections between the subjects and in doing so encounter the abruptness of the exhortation.
+This choice to move quickly from topic to topic as well as genre to genre is deliberately intended to instil contrast and even restlessness into the flow of the argument, thereby forcing the reader to continually search for connections between the subjects and in doing so encounter the abruptness of the exhortation.

 Structure and hermeneutic: